 - diphenhydramine (Benadryl)

-Treating a URI generally involves making the person more comfortable by relieving their symptoms.
+Treating a URI generally involves making a person more comfortable by relieving their symptoms.
 Some people find that home remedies help.

 - echinacea supplements